 Stage 1 Recipes to Try

 These are a few of my favorite early purees to offer.
 You can make them right before you plan to serve them or ahead of time.
 Store the baby food in the fridge or freezer for future meals.
+And make sure baby is safely sitting upright in the toddler high chair.

-This includes slightly thicker purees with more texture and may include more than one ingredient.
+This stage includes slightly thicker purees with more texture and may include more than one ingredient.
 Foods like yogurt, grains, hemp seeds, and more can be in this category.
 And this is a great time to be sure you’re including a lot of flavors.

-You can mix savory foods together or do a sweet and savory blend.
 The goal in this phase is to give baby the chance to explore slightly more complex textures and get to taste a lot more flavors.

 Age: 7-8+ months (ish) and up